 5 Tearing Down and Wiping

 Before the decommission, review the hardware asset plan and asset recovery checklist with stakeholders and onsite team leaders managing the decommission.
 On the day of the decommissioning, review checklist, verify data has been backed up, and that applications have been properly migrated before powering down and disconnecting equipment.
-Tag and Cables, record serials, and tag all hardware assets.
+Tag Cables, record serials, and tag all hardware assets.

 6 Packing of Equipment